Cartoon-KAPOW!

 An advertorial is a long-form advertising feature in a magazine or newspaper.

-It’s so called because it looks like an editorial article and is often written in a journalistic style.
+It’s called an advertorial because it looks like an editorial article and is often written in a journalistic style.
 But somewhere on the page, there’ll be a disclaimer to say it’s actually an advertisement.

 AI writers